Oros42/hubic_gpg/README.md

 -d : file to download from hubiC
 -fo : hubiC folder.
 Default '/Documents'
 -n : new name
--g : file used to hide encrypted data
+-g : file used to hide encrypted data.
+Can be a gif, jpg, png, zip, avi, mp4,...
 -m : if no -g, make a gif
 -o : local output folder for downloaded file
 -h : help